juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

     <p>Click [here](https://github.com/juren53/HST-Metadata/blob/master/Tools/nomacs/Configuring-nomacs.md) for how to configure nomac's 3-panel view</p>

     <p>Things to spot check in TIFF and JPEG images</p>

     - JPEG images have a max 800 pixels on either the X or Y axis
+    - copyright watermarks have been added to appropriate JPEG images
     - metadata tags have been applied to both JPEG and TIFF images